planmap-eu/storymaps/docs/data_preparation.md

 ### OGC WMS

-WMS servers, e.g. Planmap wms -
+WMS servers, e.g. [Planmap wms](https://geoserver.planmap.eu/web/wicket/bookmarkable/org.geoserver.web.demo.MapPreviewPage?3)

 ## Local data

+local data for offline use and/or to be stored/served from planmap web site(s).

 ### Raster data
 - served as tiles (xyz png), whatever the starting projection is, they need first to changed to web mercator (EPSG:3857) and then converted to tiles (possibly the latter does also the proj conversion)